samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-creating-and-managing-orders.md

 ### Address

 Fill out the customer’s billing and shipping details.
-Address details for customers who have placed orders on OFN previously will load automatically.
+Address details for customers who have placed orders on Harvest To Order previously will load automatically.

 ![](../../.gitbook/assets/new-subscription-address.png)